Written by Eason Wang, published by Mathilda Wu

 With the lingering charm of the dance show in mind, I headed to the Temple of the Sacred Tooth Relic within a stone's throw.
 Situated in the royal palace complex of the former Kingdom of Kandy and surrounded by four devales dedicated to four guardian gods Natha, Vishnu, Katharagama and the goddess Pattini, this golden-roofed temple is world-renowned for the tooth relic of the Gautama Buddha, the founder of Buddhism.

-The temple looks plain from outside, while in striking contrast, the interior is richly carved and elaborately decorated.
+The temple looks plain from the outside, while in striking contrast, the interior is richly carved and elaborately decorated.

-According to legend, there are only two surviving relics of tooth of Gautama Buddha.
+According to legend, there are only two surviving relics of the tooth of Gautama Buddha.
 One is enshrined in this temple, and the other is treasured in Beijing, the ancient capital of China, both of which stand witness to the ups and downs of dynasties in their respective countries and receive worships from continuous waves of pilgrims from all over the world.

 Passing through the approach bridge on the moat, I appreciated the exquisite paintings along the paved path leading to the lower floor of the temple.
 These paintings creatively show the grand occasion of Esala Perahera, the largest Buddhist celebration in the world, which is held during the full moon in late July or early August to pay homage to the sacred tooth relic of Gautama Buddha.
 During this 10-day torchlight parade, the tooth relic will be brought out from the temple and paraded on the backs of ornately decorated elephants in the streets and alleyways in Kandy, receiving the worship and homage paid by the throngs of pilgrims from all over the world.